Adam: Historicity

+Genetical analysis

-In biology, the most recent common ancestors of humans, when traced back using the Y-chromosome for the male lineage and mitochondrial DNA for the female lineage, are commonly called the Y-chromosomal Adam and Mitochondrial Eve, respectively.
-These do not fork from a single couple at the same epoch even if the names were borrowed from the Tanakh.
+In biology, the most recent common ancestors of humans, when traced back using the Y-chromosome for the male lineage and mitochondrial DNA for the female lineage, are commonly called the Y-chromosomal Adam and Mitochondrial Eve respectively as a reference to Adam and Eve.
+These do not fork from a single couple at the same epoch, despite their names.